GPlates/GPlates/doc-python-api/sample-code/pygplates_import_geometries_and_assign_plate_ids.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example shows how to import points or polylines from a text file and assign plate IDs to them.
+The resulting feature data is then saved to a file format that *pygplates* can load directly.

+.. note:: Importing features is different than :ref:`loading<pygplates_load_and_save_feature_collections>` features.
+   When feature data is not in a file format that *pygplates* can load then it needs to be imported into a GPlates-compatible file format.
+This usually involves more than just importing the geometry data.
+   For example, plate IDs need to be assigned so that *pygplates* can reconstruct the feature data to geological times.
+And other feature metadata such as :meth:`name<pygplates.Feature.set_name>` and :meth:`description<pygplates.Feature.set_description>` should also be assigned.

+.. seealso:: :ref:`pygplates_load_and_save_feature_collections`

 | The first two examples import *points*.
 | The second two examples import *polylines*.